Cray CX1

-The Cray CX1 is a deskside high-performance workstation designed by Cray Inc., based on the x86-64 processor architecture.
+The Cray CX1 is a deskside workstation designed by Cray Inc., based on the x86-64 processor architecture.
 It was launched on September 16, 2008, and was discontinued in early 2012.
 It comprises a single chassis blade server design that supports a maximum of eight modular single-width blades, giving up to 96 processor cores.
 Computational load can be run independently on each blade and/or combined using clustering techniques.

 Blade configurations

 Compute blade

 The most basic of the modular blade configurations, the single-width compute blade supports dual-socket Intel Xeon 5400, 5500, and 5600 series processors, up to eight DIMMs of DDR3 SDRAM (PC3-8500), and two 2.5" SATA HDDs.
 Furthermore, each compute blade supports the addition of a PCIe x16 card for graphics or further expansion.
 Originally offered with the Intel E5400 series processor, later CX1 configurations made either the low-power "L5xxx" series or the high-performance "X5xxx" series Intel processors available to customers.
 Depending on the blade model, both Gigabit Ethernet and DDR Infiniband interconnects were available – those blades not factory-equipped with Infiniband supported third-party additions through the PCIe expansion port.